MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 >[!NOTE]
 > Guests don't have their own storyline and can't see storyline content from internal users.

-When you disable storyline, the storylines landing page and the **Storylines** tab on user profile pages are removed.
+When you disable storyline, the **Storylines** tab and landing page is removed from user profile pages.
 If users responded to any posted storyline content, they have access to those conversations.
 Otherwise, previously posted storyline content is unavailable.
 Storyline content continues to be available through network data export and [through eDiscovery](eDiscovery-engage.md) for networks in Native Mode.
 To delete previous storyline conversations after you've disabled storyline, use the same processes you use to delete other conversations in Engage.